Courage Kenny Rehabilitation Institute

 What to expect

-On the first visit to the Sister Kenny Spine Center, the patient will be examined and evaluated by a physician – with a full review of current symptoms, past medical history, medical records, X-rays and other scans.
+On the first visit to Courage Kenny Spine Rehabilitation, the patient will be examined and evaluated by a physician – with a full review of current symptoms, past medical history, medical records, X-rays and other scans.
 The physician will determine if the MedX programis right for the patient.

-If so, the patient will be assessed by the Spine Center's orthopedically trained physical therapist, who will then initiate the rehabilitation program.
+If so, the patient will be assessed by Spine Rehabilitation's orthopedically trained physical therapist, who will then initiate the rehabilitation program.

 Based on the assessment, the patient will receive a tailored treatment plan that includes therapeutic exercises (stretching, spinal strengthening, "core" stabilization training to restore strength and flexibility), posture and body mechanics instruction, and a detailed home exercise program.